 When compared to sending a physical letter or direct mail ad, creating an email is not only cheaper, but duplicating and delivering your message is instantaneous and practically free.

 The “whenever” blast is convenient, “when I feel like it” email.
-It’s probably fine if you are sending an email that someone is expecting - but this is about STO, so let’s get to it!
+It’s probably fine if you are sending an email that someone is expecting - but this is about send time optimization, so let’s get to it!

 2) The “Best Guess” Blast